TBD9rain/quick_ref/git.md

-The fllowing command clone a existing repository from the internet or a local path and make a new working directory named by the repository.
+The fllowing command clone a existing repository from the internet or a local path and make a new working directory with named as the repository.
 ```
 git clone <repository_path>
 ```